divhide/node-grunt-http-server/README.md

 grunt.initConfig({

 	'http-server': {

 		'dev': {

 			// the server root directory
 			root: <path>,

 			port: 8282,
 			// port: function() { return 8282; }

 			host: "127.0.0.1",

 			cache: <sec>,
 			showDir : true,
 			autoIndex: true,
 			defaultExt: "html",

-				//wait or not for the process to finish
+			// wait or not for the process to finish
+			// this is useful to keep the server running
 			runInBackground: true|false

 		}

 	}
 });

 grunt.loadNpmTasks('grunt-http-server');